StevenMayher/431-2021/classes/class13/README.md

     - the Lab is submitted to Canvas successfully between 1 and 12 hours after the deadline (i.e. by Tuesday at 9 AM), in which case you will be eligible for 90% of the available points
     - you contact Dr. Love by 12 hours after the original deadline (by Tuesday at 9 AM) to request extra time, in which case your lab will still be graded (and you will be eligible for up to 75% of available points) if your lab is completely submitted to Canvas 12-72 hours (so by Thursday at 9 PM) after the original deadline.
     - I will formalize this into the Syllabus and Lab instructions as soon as I can - I hope by class time on Thursday.
-5. Project A Early Proposals have all been reviewed.
-Look for results on [Canvas](https://canvas.case.edu).
-Here are [some thoughts on a few elements of the submissions](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class13/projectAearly.md), which includes some advice for each of you on maximizing your chances of completing this task successfully on the first try.
-    - Remember that our Shared Google Drive and the [Project A proposal instructions](https://thomaselove.github.io/431-2021-projectA/proposal.html) provide a list of the 13 things we're looking most closely at in evaluating these proposals.
-6. We've updated the [Lab X](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labX) instructions a little to provide some additional guidance, and will continue to do so as the semester continues.
+5. We've updated the [Lab X](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labX) instructions a little to provide some additional guidance, and will continue to do so as the semester continues.
 If you come across something useful, please let us know.

 ## Quiz 1 and Next Steps.